 The Turfgrass Science team from the University of Minnesota was well-represented at this year’s ASA-CSSA-SSSA Annual Meetings held on October 29 - November 1, 2023 in St. Louis, MO.
 Two people gave oral presentations and three people presented posters.
-Below is a listing of all the oral presentations and posters along with the presentation abstracts and the poster PDF files.
+Below is a listing of all the oral presentations and posters along with the presentation abstracts and University Digital Conservancy links for the poster PDF files.

 Oral presentations